DEAF CHILDREN'S SOCIETY OF BC

 About Leigh Chan

 Upon learning that her child was born hard-of-hearing, Leigh and her family immediately decided to learn ASL.
-They began a years long relationship with the Deaf Children's Society of BC (DCS), in which their child learned and thrived in an ASL rich environment.
+They began a years-long relationship with the Deaf Children's Society of BC (DCS), in which their child learned and thrived in an ASL rich environment.

 Leigh's child now attends the BC School for the Deaf, and Leigh's own personal appreciation for sign language led her to an exciting and fulfilling career change.
 She now works in the lower mainland as a Registered Sign Language Interpreter.
 She is happy to return to DCS as a board member, to support language acquisition and Deaf cultural connection for other children like her own.